lynnOUYANG/DEMM-2025/DEMM/README.md

 ```

-For DEMM, you can run the dataset "ACM" by following example:
+For DEMM-AL, you can run the dataset "ACM" by following example:

 ```
 python main.py   --dataset acm-3025 --gamma 0. --dim 6  --seed 6